-If you are a smoker, you are most likely no stranger to reasons people give you to quit.
-Many of us started smoking early in life and now it is hard to quit due to its addictive nature.
-After years of smoking many people report that it is hard to know what the addiction is and what has become part of your lifestyle and identity.
+If you are a smoker, you are most likely no stranger to the reasons people give you to quit.
+Many of us started smoking early in life, and now it is hard to quit due to its addictive nature.
+After years of smoking, many people report that it is hard to know what the addiction is and what has become part of your lifestyle and identity.
 Smoking has so many risks to your health, including cancer, heart disease, stroke, lung diseases, diabetes, emphysema, and chronic bronchitis.
-If you needed one more reason to quit, new research has linked higher rates of hearing loss to smoking tobacco.
+If you needed one more reason to quit, new research has illuminated how smoking and drinking affect hearing as well.

-Similarly, while an alcoholic beverage every now and then can help you to relax and decompress from a busy day, too much can have devastating effects on our health, high blood pressure, heart disease, stroke, liver disease, and digestive problems.
-For many people, alcohol is addictive and once you start it can be hard to stop.
+Similarly, while an alcoholic beverage every now and then can help you to relax and decompress from a busy day, too much can have devastating effects on our health, including high blood pressure, heart disease, stroke, liver disease, and digestive problems.
+For many people, alcohol is addictive, and once you start, it can be hard to stop.
 New research shows that this habit could also contribute to hearing loss!

 The Impact of Smoking on Our Hearing Health